 Botswana is a country in Southern Africa with endless possibilities when it comes to landscape, wildlife and nature.
 For good reason, Botswana was named by Lonely Planet as the top travel destination in 2016.
-It’s a country with a great range of scenery being home to both desert and delta makes Botswana a very worthwhile item to be put on anyone’s bucket list.
+Having a great range of scenery and being home to both desert and delta makes Botswana a very worthwhile item to be put on anyone’s bucket list.

 I can only agree with Botswana being a must see travel destination.
 Having visited multiple times, in various seasons as well as over a few years, I must say that Botswana has undergone some interesting changes in a positive way.
 As an introduction to the country, here are some interesting facts that provide some great inside information to any future visitor.

-From an insider’s point of view, I have listed various reasons why Botswana should definitely be on your bucket list, either in 2016 or the coming years.
+From an insider’s point of view, I have listed various reasons why travelling to Botswana should definitely be on your bucket list for the coming years.

 Unique and very diverse national parks & game reserves